bios62/cegal-ws1502/labs/ords.md

 As the last API lets create the tempkmh GET api fro retrieving the 25 newest records from the logdata table.
 Note that the API URL is the same as the POST above, but the handler is a GET handler, in reality a new API.
-Navigate back to the temkmh template.
+Navigate back to the tempkmh template.

 Create template tempkmh GET API